A journey of discovery and delight

 Explore your way with one of this morning’s Scenic Freechoice excursions:

 Côa Valley Museum: Transfer by coach to the Côa Valley Museum.
-The museum is a great introduction to the region’s paleolithic rock art sites through original artefacts and digital technology; on your visit you’ll enjoy a pre-historic workshop.
+Opened in 2010, this museum is one of the largest in Portugal, housed in a contemporary building designed to blend into the landscape.
+The museum is a great introduction to the region’s paleolithic rock art sites through original artefacts and digital technology; you’ll also enjoy a pre-historic workshop.

 This afternoon, relax as you cruise towards Pinhão.

 This morning, transfer to the charming village of Provesende, located on a plateau with spectacular views of the region’s fertile rolling landscape.
-Wander through the village and visit the church, discover the old bakery, learn how traditional handicraft is made, and look inside the historic manor house, Morgadio da Calçada, where you’ll enjoy a tasting of delicious bola.
+Wander through the village and visit the church, discover the old bakery, witness traditional handicraft being made, and look inside the historic manor house, Morgadio da Calçada, where you’ll enjoy a tasting of delicious bola.

 Freechoice: